 Bumblebees in Santa Fe and Albuquerque NM

-Bumblebees are sometimes mistaken for carpenter bees because of their similar size and coloring.
-But their similarities end there.
-Bumblebees are large and robust insects covered with dense branched setae (hairs).
+Bumblebees are large and robust insects covered with densely branched setae (hairs).
 They have short stubby wings and are beneficial as pollinators for many kinds of crops and ornamentals.
 According to the National Wildlife Federation, their wings beat at least 130 times per second.
 The beating helps vibrate flowers until they release pollen, which is called buzz pollination.
-This encourages plants to produce more fruit, which is why their pollination is so important to the environment.
+Buzz pollination helps plants produce more fruit.

-Compared to many types of bees, bumblebee colonies are small and only contain a dozen to a few hundred workers.
-Bumblebees will ground both in the ground and above the ground.
-When they nest in the ground, they typically use deserted rodent burrows and shallow cavities excavated beneath patio stones, landscaping timber, piles of compost, and within dense patches of grass.
+Bumblebee colonies are small, containing a dozen to a few hundred workers.
+Most bumblebees nest in the ground, using deserted rodent burrows and shallow cavities excavated beneath patio stones, landscaping timber, piles of compost, and within dense patches of grass.
 Above ground, they will occupy abandoned bird nests and fiberglass-insulated structural voids associated with outside walls, patio roofing, and decks.

 Bumblebee Behaviors, Threats, or Dangers